dandaluga/baseball-database/README.md

-# Baseball Databank Database Load
+# Baseball Reference Database Load (aka the Lahman Database)

 This is an example repo that demonstrates the creation and loading of a PostgreSQL database.